ist356/assignment-05-tuochen16/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned to use Python's Pandas library for data manipulation and conversion, as well as how to read data from a variety of sources and formats, including CSV files, and dynamically generate and manipulate data frames based on specific criteria such as year and geographic information.
+I also learned to save the processed data back to a CSV file for future use, maintaining data integrity throughout the process.